the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab9_git/_index.md

 ## [0] Github Set up

 You have already used git a few times.
-Rmember typing `git clone ...`?
+Remember typing `git clone ...`?
 Cloning means pulling a copy of a repository down from github onto your own computer.
 Now we are going to take the next step, editing a repository and pushing it to the cloud.